nhsconnect/FHIR-NRLS-API/pages/development/pointer_data_model/resources_reference.md

 tags: [development,fhir]
 sidebar: overview_sidebar
 permalink: explore_reference.html
-summary: "Developer Cheat Sheet for the technical build of the NRL API."
+summary: Developer Cheat Sheet for the technical build of the NRL API.
 ---

 The [NRL-DocumentReference-1](https://fhir.nhs.uk/STU3/StructureDefinition/NRL-DocumentReference-1) resource is the data model used for the pointers held on the NRL.
 This page outlines the population guidance for the pointer data model, referencing the associated FHIR resources and value sets.